BeamSkin-Studio/BeamSkin-Studio-Beta/README.md

 1. **Download the repository**

 2. Run the Install.bat file
-- It will install everything that is required to run BeamSkin St
+- It will install everything that is required to run BeamSkin Studio

 3. after everything is installed
 - when using install.bat it will launch BeamSkin Studio, but use the BeamSkin Studio.bat to launch the program afterward for a quicker lauch